< Go to Belay & Rappel Gloves

 Any type of leather glove will work as a belay glove but some are better than others.
 This Wells Lamont is one of our favorites because it is relatively durable, has a tight fit, is inexpensive, and is widely available.
 As with all gloves, the most important thing is fit.
 The great thing about this and any leather glove is that your local hardware store will have something that works.

 If you are just looking for hand protection, it is hard to beat these for the money.
 If you want a version of this glove that fits better, check out the Metolius Climbing Glove (five times as expensive).
-The Black Diamond Transition Glove and the Mad Rock Wall Glove are both much better for dexterity when belaying, but they are also six times more expensive.
+The Black Diamond Transition Glove is much better for dexterity when belaying, but they are also six times more expensive.

 See how this compares to other products in our complete Climbing and Belay Glove Review

 RELATED: Our complete review of belay & rappel gloves

 The best thing about leather gloves is you often don't need to buy them.
 There is usually a pair of gardening gloves or work gloves lying around the garage (my parents know all too well about this).
 If you do have to buy a pair, they are usually cheap and available at your local hardware store.
 I have found that as long as you get a tight fit, they have good dexterity.
 The leather on these Well Lamont gloves is soft yet the padded palm holds up well.

 We found the first part to wear out on these gloves was the finger tips.
 This was nice because it meant that we could easily turn them into 3/4 length gloves by cutting the finger tips off (after first adding duct tape to keep the stitching from coming undone).